 No, only works produced within the last 3 years are acceptable.

-Cash payments are not acceptable as we are trying to encourage all applicants to enter and pay online.
-However, if you are unable to process an application online, please contact Parker Harris for further details about postal entries.
+Cash payments are not acceptable and you must pay online.
+If you are unable to process an application online, please contact Parker Harris.